Zhonghaifeng6/Darkseg/README.md

-train_D.py : use dark and infrareds images to  train the network. train_dark.py : only use dark images to  train the network. train_infrared.py : only use infrared images to  train the network. predict_Multi.py : use for multi-classes predict predict_Single.py : use for single-classes predict
+train_D.py : use dark and infrareds images to  train the network. train_dark.py : only use dark images to  train the network. train_infrared.py : only use infrared images to  train the network. predict_Multi.py : using for multi-classes predict predict_Single.py : using for single-classes predict
 ```